fullcube/loopback-component-access-groups/README.md

 # Loopback Component Access

-This loopback component enables you to add multi-tenet style access controls to a loopback application.
+This loopback component enables you to add multi-tenant style access controls to a loopback application.
 It enables you to restrict access to model data based on a users roles within a specific context.

 # Usage